nadrino/kotor2-mod-restore-atton-dialog-lines/README.md

 ## Description

-Enables additional reply option after Atton speaks (strref=75200):
+Enable an additional reply option after you and Atton discuss Kreia:

 > We should be there before too long.
 You can check our course on the galaxy map if you want - it's on the wall behind you.